liuandy1207/notes/topics/linuxTerminal.md

 # PATTERN COMPONENTS / REGULAR EXPRESSIONS
-"^abc"         # the pattern must exist at the start of the line "abc$          # line must end with the pattern "abc"|"cba"    # "or"
+"^abc"         # the pattern must exist at the start of the line "abc$"         # line must end with the pattern "abc"|"cba"    # "or"
 "."            # any single character
 "[abc]"        # any single character from the set